Malik Yoba: Personal life

-In 2019, Yoba took to social media to announce he would be a participant in the National Trans Visibility March in Washington, D.C., and publicly revealed he is attracted to trans women, though he considers himself to be heterosexual.
+In 2019, Yoba took to social media to announce he would be a participant in the National Trans Visibility March in Washington, D.C., and publicly revealed he is attracted to trans women.
 It has since been alleged by trans activist Mariah Lopez Ebony that Yoba engaged in inappropriate paid sexual activity with her when she was a minor.
 Though Yoba denies the allegation, as a result of the media storm regarding the controversial accusation, Yoba was removed from his position as spokesman for Phi Beta Sigma, which is focused on providing mentorship to "pre-teen and teen-aged males" through social, cultural and educational enrichment.
-Yoba has been married to actress Cat Wilson since December 21, 2003, He was previously married to Trisha Mann, with whom he has children; they had a daughter named Dena and a son named Josiah together before divorcing.
-He has another daughter named Pria from a prior relationship.
+Yoba married actress Cat Wilson December 21, 2003; they later divorced which finalized June 2008, he was previously engaged to Trisha Mann, with whom he has one daughter; he has another daughter and a son from a prior relationship.

 In the summer of 2021, Yoba underwent quadruple bypass surgery as a result of hereditary heart disease.
 He is an advocate of plant-based nutrition and walking as medicine.
 In 2022, Yoba received an honorary Doctor of Humane Letters from Livingstone College in Salisbury, North Carolina.